Ford Edge years to avoid — most common problems

 2007, 2008, and 2011 Ford Edge were famous for constantly sliding windshield seals.
 The adhesive used to put it in place was bad and had to be frequently repaired as it kept happening even after being reinforced with a new seal some months before.

-In extreme cases, rainwater got to leak into the SUV and soaked the floor and other items, opening opportunities for more problems.
+In extreme cases, rainwater leaked into the SUV and soaked the floor and other items, opening opportunities for more problems.
 The windshield had to be removed completely for the foam seal to be replaced.

 After 80,000 miles, the 2007 and 2008 Ford Edge models usually had transmission issues which sometimes left the driver suddenly immobile in the middle of a ride.
 The tricky part about the problem was that while running a diagnostic test, some vehicles experiencing this issue released normal test results.